Having excess inventory and obsolete stock can be very costly for ecommerce retailers.

 Consider temporarily removing excess stock from your sales channels entirely as one of your inventory reduction strategies.

-Rather than needing to discount excess stock, you can create a buzz a few weeks later when bringing it back.
-Saying these items are ‘back in stock’ can also create a feeling that they are back by popular demand.
+Rather than needing to discount excess stock, planning to bring it back a few weeks later can create a buzz about it and increase sales.
+Saying these goods are ‘back in stock’ can also create a feeling that they are back by popular demand.

 People love the extra security of knowing they can bring something back.
 So if you have a 30 day returns policy, consider extending it to 60 days for a few items as one of your inventory reduction strategies.

 This is a great cost effective promotion.
 Besides, people more often than not return items within the first week.
-An extension like this shouldn’t have too much of an impact on actual returns.
+An extension like this shouldn’t have too much of an impact on actual returns (and costs).

 Using strategies like advertising ‘New Stock Now In’ can mean your customer will look to purchase these while they’re hot.